HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Introduction

 The past ten years have witnessed a rapid development of human motion capture~\cite{Davison2001,hasler2009markerless,StollHGST2011,wang2017outdoor}, which benefits broad applications like VR/AR, gaming, sports and movies.
 However, capturing challenging human motions in a light-weight and convenient manner remains unsolved.

 The high-end vison-based solutions require attaching dense optical markers~\cite{VICON} or expensive multi-camera setup~\cite{StollHGST2011,joo2015panoptic,collet2015high,TotalCapture} to capture professional motions, which are undesirable for consumer-level usage.

 Recent learning-based methods enable robust human capture from monocular RGB video~\cite{Kanazawa_2019CVPR,VIBE_CVPR2020,DeepHuman_2019ICCV,Xiang_2019_CVPR}.
 They require specific human templates for space-time coherent capture~\cite{LiveCap2019tog,MonoPerfCap,EventCap_CVPR2020,DeepCap_CVPR2020}, or utilize parametric human model~\cite{HMR18,AMASS_ICCV2019,SPIN_ICCV2019,VIBE_CVPR2020,SMPL2015}.
 However, these monocular methods are fragile to capture specific challenging motions such as fitness actions or Latin dance, which suffer from complex motion patterns and severe self-occlusion.
 Recent advances compensate occlusions and challenging motions using probabilistic or attention-based partial occlusion modeling~\cite{PHMR_ICCV2021,PARE_ICCV2021}, or using the generative or weakly-supervised prior~\cite{HUMOR_ICCV2021,challencap}.
 But the above methods still suffer from the inherent monocular ambiguity due to the lack of reliable observation for self-occluded regions.

-In stark contrast, combining occlusion-unaware body-worn sensors for robust motion capture has been widely explored~\cite{henschel2020accurate,pons2011outdoor,gilbert2019fusing,zhang2020fusing,kaufmann2021pose}.
-Utilizing Inertial Measurement Units (IMUs) for motion inertia recording is a very popular trend.
-However, most previous work~\cite{von2016human,malleson2017real,gilbert2019fusing,malleson2019real,zhang2020fusing} utilize multi-view video or a relatively large amount of IMUs (from 8 to 13), which is undesirable for daily usage.
-A few early methods~\cite{pons2010multisensor,liu2011rtIMU,pons2011outdoor,helten2013real} adopt only a monocular video and very sparse IMUs, maintaining the convenience of monocular marker-less capture.
-However, these methods only adopt the traditional optimization framework, which significantly leaves behind current data-driven neural era for high-quality capture of challenging motions.
-Recently, learning-based approaches~\cite{huang2018DIP,TransPose2021} enable a real-time motion capture with only 6 IMUs.
-But the lack of visual cue leads to severe global localization and overlay artifacts.
-Surprisingly, researchers pay less attention to explore the neural solution for monocular challenging motion capture under the hybrid and extremely light-weight setting.